 The company enters into transactions involving services.
 In all cases, the total transaction price for a contract is allocated amongst the various performance obligations based on their relative stand-alone prices.
-The transaction price for a contract excludes any amounts collected on behalf of third parties, VAT and trade discounts.
+The transaction price for a contract excludes any amounts collected on behalf of third parties, value added tax (VAT) and trade discounts.